 - Must be a Convention refugee or permanent resident (documents required)

 - Know how to ride a bicycle

 - Pass a group interview

 The 2018 program begins in June.
-Newcomer participants, please click here to register.
-You must select the Community Engagement stream to be included in the Bike Host group.
+Newcomer participants, please visit www.surveymonkey.com/r/BikeHost2018Registration to register.

 If you have any questions, contact Rubeen Chauhan, Mentorship Program Worker: firstname.lastname@example.org or 416-588-6288 x231.

 Bike Host is affiliated with CultureLink’s Community Connections Mentorship Program, funded by Citizenship, Immigration and Refugees Canada.
 In 2018, it is offered in collaboration with the South Riverdale Community Health Centre (SRCHC) and Scarborough Cycles, a project funded by the Metcalf Foundation and led by the Toronto Centre for Active Transportation, a project of Clean Air Partnership, with partners Cycle Toronto, the Toronto Cycling Think and Do Tank, and CultureLink.